mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 fresher, surrendered and consented to abdicate the throne in favor of his son, Gavin.

-Gavin’s first major act as Emperor was to commission the Scout Service to begin its Second Survey of Imperial space in 990.
+Gavin's first major act as Emperor was to commission the Scout Service to begin its Second Survey of Imperial space in 990.
 The maps and demographic data collected during the First Survey